rokobo/Tetris-game/README.md

 * There will be 10 unique pieces instead of the classic 7.
 ![New pieces](https://github.com/rokobo/Tetris-game/blob/master/data/pieces.png?raw=true)
-* The player can press `c` to get a 1x1 cheat piece, however, if the player has more than 100 points, there will be a 100 point penalty for cheating.
+* The player can press `c` to get a 1x1 cheat piece, however, the player must have more than 100 points, in which case, there will be a 100 point penalty for cheating.